 Radical nephrectomy — Radical nephrectomy is the medical term for a surgery that removes the entire kidney and surrounding tissues.
 Most people can live with only one kidney.

 Nephron-sparing treatments — Nephron-sparing treatments are treatments for RCC that do not remove the entire kidney.
 Normally, the kidneys filter waste out of the blood with tiny structures, known as nephrons.
-Nephron-sparing treatments allow some of the nephrons to continue working.
-This treatment is generally preferred if it is feasible and especially if your kidneys do not work well, a situation in which preserving as many nephrons as possible is a priority.
+Nephron-sparing treatments allow some of the nephrons in the same kidney to continue working.
+This treatment is generally preferred if it is feasible, especially if your kidneys do not work well, a situation in which preserving as many nephrons as possible is a priority.